vackosar/vackosar.github.io/_posts/2022-10-13-Neural-Network-Pruning-Explained.md

 ![neural network as a multivariate decision tree for a parabola dataset](/images/neural_networks_are_decision_trees__aytekin_2022.png)

-## Pruning Methods in Neural Networks
+## Pruning in Neural Networks
 In general, we start with a random initialization or a pretrained model of a certain architecture and then prune the model, producing sparser architecture, and train again.
 Various methods exists:
+- **Unstructured Pruning** prunes individual neurons. **Structured Pruning** prunes entire architectural blocs (layers, heads). **Semi-structured Pruning** prunes square blocks of weights.
+- **[Magnitude Pruning](https://arxiv.org/pdf/1506.02626.pdf) prunes the smallest weights**, the most obvious idea.

+### Pruning Neural Networks Using Loss Change Estimates
+Similar to decision trees, we can zero-out weights that don't change the loss.
+**First-order Pruning prunes based on training loss gradients**.
+For example [Movement Pruning](https://aclanthology.org/2021.emnlp-main.829.pdf) removes those weights with gradient pointing towards zero during fine-tuning on a downstream task.

+If the network weights are optimized and the first order gradient is zero, we need to use the second order derivative.
+**Second-order Pruning prunes based on loss gradient and Hessian** minimizing the approximation of loss change e.g., [M-FAC method](https://arxiv.org/pdf/2107.03356.pdf).

+### Pruning Methods in Neural Networks
 - [Learning both Weights and Connections for Efficient Neural Networks paper](https://arxiv.org/pdf/1506.02626.pdf), starts with random initialization, trains, prunes the smallest weights (small magnitude), and then crucially trains again the new network, and repeat.
 [Tensorflow pruning API](https://blog.tensorflow.org/2019/05/tf-model-optimization-toolkit-pruning-API.html) uses this method and sparsifies the layer's weights during training.
 - [The Lottery Ticket Hypothesis paper](https://arxiv.org/pdf/1803.03635.pdf) prunes 90% its [smallest weights](https://arxiv.org/pdf/1506.02626.pdf), and **finds a subnetworks in the random initialization**, that trains to near optima.
-- **Unstructured pruning** gradually prunes individual neurons, while **structured pruning** prunes entire logical blocs.
-- **First-order Pruning prunes based on training loss gradients**, e.g., [Movement Pruning](https://aclanthology.org/2021.emnlp-main.829.pdf) removes those weights with gradient pointing towards zero during fine-tuning on a downstream task.
-- **Second-order Pruning prunes based on loss gradient and Hessian** minimizing the approximation of loss change e.g., [M-FAC method](https://arxiv.org/pdf/2107.03356.pdf).
-Since optimized, the first order gradient is zero, and so we need the second order derivative.
 - A notable oBERT method of 2022 is described below.

 ![pruning synapses, neurons, layers](/images/pruning_both_synapses_and_neuron_nodes_han_2015.png)

-## Optimal BERT Surgeon Pruning Method
+### Optimal BERT Surgeon Pruning Method
 [oBERT paper](https://arxiv.org/pdf/2203.07259.pdf) from [Neural Magic](https://neuralmagic.com/blog/obert/) achieves **the same latency on [4-Core CPU as on A100 GPU](https://neuralmagic.com/wp-content/uploads/2022/09/Conference-Slides-Graphs-18.png)** with batch size 1, metrics within 1% difference, and 10x smaller [BERT model](/ml/transformers-self-attention-mechanism-simplified).
 oBERT extends **Second-order to Structured Pruning**, reusing Fisher Information Matrix **approximation of the Hessian**, speeds ups inversion with WSM inversion formula and block-wise approximation, and fine-tunes with **Knowledge Distillation**.
 With **increasing layer count seems to reduce speedup** of the oBERT method.